 - Figuring out what to do with an old couch is relatively easy.
 If you want to donate it, set up a pickup time with a local charity or drop it off at a nearby organization.
 If it’s in fairly good condition, you can also sell it to a friend or family member.

-Whether moving it from one room to another or across the country, understanding how to move a couch properly can save you time and any unncecessary injuries or issues.
-With the right size truck rental, proper supplies and the right techniques, you can be relaxing on your couch in no time.
-Shop at The Home Depot for all your moving supplies needs.
+Move your couch from one room to another or across the country with the right techniques.
+Now that you know how to move a couch properly you'll save time and any unncecessary injuries or issues.
+With the proper moving supplies and help, you'll be relaxing in your new space in no time.
+Plus, get the equipment your move your couch and everything else without the upfront investment.
+The Home Depot offers moving and lifting equipment rentals.